The Complete Guide To Buying Concentrates

 Not all concentrates are the right fit for every device.
 Some are too thick to easily scoop into a chamber, while others are too runny and could spill out of your accessory and damage it.
 Read the instruction manual that comes with your device for further insight.

-There are some more advanced ways to use concentrates too, such as adding them to a recipe for making your own infused edibles.
+There are some more advanced ways to use them, too, such as adding concentrates to a recipe for making your own infused edibles.
 However, this involves some additional steps beyond simply buying your product from the dispensary.
 If you’re interested in skipping these steps, check out the edibles at The Travel Agency.

 The way you store cannabis concentrates can impact their shelf life and how long you can preserve their potency and flavor.
 Store your concentrate in an airtight container, as oxygen can degrade cannabinoids and terpenes.
 You should also avoid exposure to light, as UV rays degrade cannabis compounds as well, so keep the container in a dark or low-light area.
 Finally, make sure your concentrate is kept in a cool, dry environment too, as heat and humidity can reduce quality and encourage contamination.

 Concentrates are generally very potent when it comes to THC content.
-The most potent of these are dabs, which include extracts like budder, crumble, and shatter.
+The most potent of these are THC diamonds, which can contain up to 99% pure THCA.

 Concentrates are more potent than flower, containing densely packed volumes of cannabinoids and terpenes.
 This concentration of compounds is how these cannabis products get their name.